DSM-5: Revisions and updates

 Beginning with the fifth edition, it is intended that diagnostic guideline revisions will be added incrementally.
 The DSM-5 is identified with Arabic rather than Roman numerals, marking a change in how future updates will be created.
 Incremental updates will be identified with decimals (DSM-5.1, DSM-5.2, etc.), until a new edition is written.
 The change reflects the intent of the APA to respond more quickly when a preponderance of research supports a specific change in the manual.
 The research base of mental disorders is evolving at different rates for different disorders.

+DSM-5-TR

+A revision of DSM-5, titled DSM-5-TR, was published in March 2022, updating diagnostic criteria and ICD-10-CM codes.
+The diagnostic criteria for avoidant/restrictive food intake disorder were changed, along with adding entries for prolonged grief disorder, unspecified mood disorder, and stimulant-induced mild neurocognitive disorder.
+Prolonged grief disorder, which had been present in the ICD-11, had criteria agreed upon by consensus in a one day in-person workshop sponsored by the APA.

+Three review groups for sex and gender, culture and suicide, along with an "ethnoracial equity and inclusion work group" were involved in the creation of the DSM-5-TR which led to additional sections for each mental disorder discussing sex and gender, racial and cultural variations, and adding diagnostic codes for specifying levels of suicidality and nonsuicidal self-injury for mental disorders.